google/keytransparency/docs/architecture.md

 When a user wishes to make a change to their account, they create a signed change request (also known as a mutation) and send it to a Key Transparency frontend.

-The frontend then saves the mutation in the mutation table, allowin the database to assign the mutation a monotinically increasing sequence number or timestamp, establishing an authoritative ordering for new mutations.
+The frontend then saves the mutation in the mutation table, allowing the database to assign the mutation a monotonically increasing sequence number or timestamp, establishing an authoritative ordering for new mutations.

-This strict ordering requirement could be loostened in the future for performance reasons.
+This strict ordering requirement could be relaxed in the future for performance reasons.
 Strictly speaking only given sets (batches) of mutations that need to be ordered relative to other sets.